Rishiraj1308/CABZI/docs/GUIDE.md

 ## 3. The Cure Partner's Journey (The Hospital)

 This is a B2B relationship.
-The hospital is our partner, using our software to manage their emergency response.
+The hospital is our partner, using our software to manage their emergency response and patient appointments.

 ### Step 1: Professional Onboarding
 - A hospital administrator completes a **multi-step onboarding process**, providing hospital registration details, department information, and uploading necessary compliance documents.